Frequently asked questions

 Can I have feedback on my application?

-- attached all of the correct documents and
+- Did you attach all of the correct documents?

-- selected a business area relevant to your qualification and
+- Did you select a business area relevant to your qualification?

-- prepared strong selection criteria responses that indicate a genuine interest in, and relevant skills for, the business area (ask someone independent if you are unsure).
+- Did you prepare a strong application that indicated a genuine interest in, and relevant skills for, the business area?

 The reality is that we receive many exceptional applications each year.
-We cannot recruit all of these candidates, so processes are stringent and our business area representatives make difficult decisions to invite candidates to the Assessment Centre who they consider will best meet their workforce needs.
+We cannot recruit all of these candidates, so processes are stringent and our business area representatives make difficult decisions to recruit the candidates who they consider will best meet their workforce needs.